-RSL were in the playoffs and with some serious momentum.
-They used that to get all the way to the MLS Cup Final for the first time, and were up against overwhelming favorites in terms of history and experience, L.A.
-Galaxy.
-Not overawed, RSL tied 1-1 after extra time, and won the cup 5-4 on penalties, with goalkeeper Nick Rimando putting in a Man of the Match performance.
-RSL were champions!
+RSL entered the playoffs and with some serious momentum.
+They were up against LA, the overwhelming favorites.
+Not overawed by the occasion, RSL won the final 5-4 on penalties, with goalkeeper Nick Rimando putting in a Man of the Match performance.

 Real Salt Lake Betting Lines Today

-Who do Real Salt Lake take on next and what are they on the moneyline?
+Who do Real Salt Lake take on next and what are the current betting lines?
 Have a look below for the team’s next game and best odds.
 It’s the first step in your successful wagering campaign.